robinrowe/libunistd/README.md

 # libunistd

 Libunistd is a lightweight Windows POSIX library that enables typical Linux C/C++ code to build in Windows Visual C++.
 Libunistd provides standard BSD sockets, pthreads and message queue APIs in Windows.
-It supports just about every common Linux call, except fork(). ses threads instead.
+It supports just about every common Linux call, except fork().
+Use threads instead.

 Usage: Set the include path in your VC++ project to include the directory libunistd/vcpp.
 In any Linux code you have that has trouble compiling in VC++, include the following at top of your header file: